 Buffy let out a laugh of bitter irony.
 “It’s so stupid.”

 “The truth will come out,” Angel assured her.
-“I’ll ask Cordelia to clear thing up with your principle.
+“I’ll ask Cordelia to clear thing up with your principal.
 That and your own word should be good enough to fix this.”

 “You forget this is Commandant Snyder we’re talking about,” Buffy tucked her stake away.
 “My word is nothing to him.
 As for Cordy— I’ll believe it when I see it, Angel.”